ayushanand18/system-design-playground/distributed-message-queue-kafka-python/README.md

 * `GET /message/poll` - poll the next available request from the Queue. returns a message object.

 ### Run
-Instructions to run a Kafka server on `docker` are below file.
+Instructions to run a Kafka server on `docker` are as below.
 The API is a simple FastAPI server with no custom configurations.
-Use an ASGI to run it.
+Use an ASGI (eg `uvicorn`) to run it.
 ```sh
 docker-compose up
 ```